By: Nate Peacock IV

 If the grass is available such as hydrilla or milfoil, focus on letting that jig get through the grass and ripping it through in order to imitate escaping baitfish or crawfish.

 5) Lay down trees, logs, stumps, boat ramps, docks, etc. are all indicators of where bass will be located because this is where they will most likely be spawning when that season comes around so they will stick to close to home.

-Another reason for structure is that it gives bass cover to ambush and attack prey.
+Another reason for the structure is that it gives bass cover to ambush and attack prey.

 6) Target the shadow side of the structure first.

 Bass often hold here to hide in the shadows and to give the prey a dark silhouette against the lighted background.
-In order to catch these bass is a little tricky but usually hold the biggest bass.
+In order to catch those bass it can be a little tricky but usually hold the biggest bass.

 7) Smaller finesse jigs is a dominant presentation because this allows the jig to be in the water column for as long as possible while floating but still allows you to bounce it off sticks on the bottom.